Lbreidenbach/McBias/README.md

 # McBias
-McBias is an r package designed to help estimate the effects of bias found in large datasets of convenience
+McBias is an r package that utilizes MCMC simulations to help estimate the effects of bias found in datasets of convenience

+Installation:

+The crucial dependencies for McBias are rjags